-For a quarter of a century, we’ve opened our doors and hearts to guests from around the world.
+For over a quarter of a century, we’ve opened our doors and hearts to guests from around the world.
 Many of our guests return year after year and have become dear friends.
-Maybe it’s because of Beth’s incredible, home-cooked meals or the novelty of a genuine, working dairy farm.
-Perhaps it is the allure of the peace and quiet of this stunningly beautiful corner of Vermont or the chance to milk a real cow!
-Some come to celebrate anniversaries, others family reunions.
+Maybe it’s because of Beth’s incredible, home-cooked meals or the experience of a working dairy farm.
+Perhaps it is the allure of the peace and quiet of this stunningly beautiful corner of Vermont or the chance to milk a cow!
+Some folks come to celebrate anniversaries, others family reunions.
+Business groups stay here for a change of pace from the typical meeting room.
 Whatever the reason for your visit, we are blessed to be able to share our home and our way of life with you.
-Are you looking for outdoor adventure or looking for a quiet retreat?
+Are you looking for outdoor adventure or for a quiet retreat?
 Liberty Hill Farm offers the best of both.
 You are always welcome here!
 From our family to yours…

 A Family Affair

-Beth’s ancestors began farming in 1641 in Alfred, Maine, where she grew up on Clover Hill Farm, so she’s a ninth generation farmer.
-Nearly 100 years later, Bob’s family, the Kennett’s, started their farm in 1742 in Center Effingham, N.H.
-John Emerson founded Liberty Hill Farm in 1780.
-Our family is only the fifth one to own the farm since 1780!
+Beth’s ancestors began farming in 1641 in Alfred, Maine,on Clover Hill Farm where she grew up, so she’s a ninth generation farmer.
+Nearly 100 years later, Bob’s family, the Kennett’s, came from Scotland in 1742 and started farming in Center Effingham, N.H.
+John Emerson was one of the first settlers in Rochester in 1780.
+We are only the fifth family to own this farm since 1780!